 After the passage of Resolution 1929 in 2010, European Union (EU) sanctions on Iran became nearly as extensive as those of the United States.
-This contrasted with the 1990s, when the EU countries refused to join the 1995 U.S. trade ban on Iran and they agreed to reschedule \$16 billion in Iranian debt bilaterally.
-In July 2002, Iran's Islamic regime tapped international capital markets for the first time, selling \$500 million in bonds to European banks and, during 2002-2005, there were negotiations between the EU and Iran on a "Trade and Cooperation Agreement" (TCA) that would have benefitted Iranian exports to the EU countries.63
+This contrasted with earlier periods, when the EU countries refused to join the 1995 U.S. trade ban on Iran, EU countries rescheduled \$16